numbnet/icesoft/icefaces/trunk/icefaces/component-metadata/README.txt

 order to provide a design-time experience.

-faces-config.xml ( grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers )
+faces-config-base.xml ( grammar information and a minimal set of metadata for components, attributes, properties, facets, and renderers )

 The following files extending the metadata in faces-config.xml.
 (Schema is based on Creator 2 dtd, TODO xsd).
 It is defined with data for generating tag class,  tld file and beainfo specifc to IDE.

-extended-faces-config.xml (Netbeans VWP specifc) extended-faces-config-creator2.xml (Creator 2 specific )
+extended-faces-config.xml (Netbeans VWP specifc)

 Generator Configuration file:
 main/resources/conf/config.properties